CapsAdmin/NattLua/README.md

 local b: mystring = "lol"
                     ^^^^^ : the pattern failed to match
 ```
-a literal value:
+A literal value:
 ```lua
 type foo = "foo"
 ```

-or loose:
+Or loose:
 ```lua
 type one = string
 ```